databricks/terraform-provider-databricks/docs/guides/aws-workspace.md

 Once  [VPC](#vpc), [cross-account role](#cross-account-iam-role), and [root bucket](#root-bucket) are setup, you can create Databricks AWS E2 workspace through [databricks_mws_workspaces](../resources/mws_workspaces.md) resource.

-> ❗️ **Important:** Code, that creates workspaces and code that [manages workspaces](workspace-management.md) must be in separate terraform modules to avoid common confusion between `provider = databricks.mws` and `provider = databricks.created_workspace`.
+Code that creates workspaces and code that [manages workspaces](workspace-management.md) must be in separate terraform modules to avoid common confusion between `provider = databricks.mws` and `provider = databricks.created_workspace`.
 This is why we specify `databricks_host` and `databricks_token` outputs, that have to be used in the latter modules.

 ```hcl
 resource "databricks_mws_workspaces" "this" {